open-life-science/resident-fellowship-patricia/weekly-journal.md

 ### Any other topics

 * Managed to attend parts of the Science Europe Open Science conference, didn't feel I learned too many new things though.
-* Did my SSI Fellowship shortlisting which was super nice again
+* Did my SSI Fellowship shortlisting which was super nice again.
-* Progressed some consultancy discussions
+* Progressed some consultancy discussions.

+## Week: 24 October 2022

+### What brought you joy this week?

+* New nail colour.
+* Being able to be grumpy in the cafe-te-ria session.
+* Lovely feedback on the Ally Skills session

+### What did you achieve

+* Ran Ally Skills workshop and led on more content - slowly getting more comfortable facilitating them.
+* Brainstormed with Yo about OLS fellowship programmes of various kinds.
+* Started some documents on the open-source module.

+### What did you struggle with?

+* Low energy week full of brain fry, little sleep and just a lot of down time.
+Brain struggled to focus.

+### Any other topics

+* Managed some other adulting tasks this week that occupied a lot of brain space.

 # Template